jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 In fact, spectacular entertainment is their strategy.
 Left and Right ideologues don't want regular people to become player gods of the Internet Age.
 They want their supporters to stay extras in the Industrial Age.
 When Main Street complains about how much modern life sucks, CNN, Fox News, MSNBC, and the rest put up "Breaking News!
 The Other Side Is Ruining Our Country!" to distract their believers from the fact both Left and Right are out of date.

 Blockbuster sequels do the same thing.
-Without more special effects and sex scences, the people would too easily notice how boring franchise movies are.
+Without more special effects and sex scenes, the people would too quickly notice how boring franchise movies are.

 https://www.youtube.com/watch?v=tEczkhfLwqM
 _In the Industrial Age, Left and Right used to cooperate all the time.
 Not anymore.
 This video excellently shows the growing hatred between them.
 It's about the US Congress but applies in every Western country.
 Notice how the divide started in the 1970s and has grown since.
 That's because neither Left or Right knows what to do in the Internet Age, so they blame each other for the society's growing list of problems.
 Trusting in Left/Right politics (both sides) is why we're increasingly unhappy._

 The answer to countering hateful ideologies is to upgrade our philosophy.

 Sadly, in history, upgrading only happens when old doctrines kill each other off.
 The Thirty Years War (1618-1648) is an all too good example.
 This horrible war between European kingdoms was fought during the Science Age.
-Sadly, politics hadn't upgraded yet, so Europe was still run by a powerful nobility who justified their rule using the Medieval Age philosophy of "a nobles divine right to rule."
+Sadly, politics hadn't upgraded yet.
+Europe was still run by a powerful nobility spreading the Medieval Age philosophy of "a nobles divine right to rule."

 When Main Street demanded a better life, the ruling philosophy only had two options to choose from; Catholicism and Protestantism.
 Regular people picked a team and slaughtered "the other side" on behalf of "divine" kings.
 One author summarized The Thirty Years War as "a warning of the dangers of entrusting power to those who feel summoned by God to war, or feel that their sense of justice and order is the only one valid."